wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 * `curl_json-wallarm_nginx/derive-softmemfaults`
 * `curl_json-wallarm_nginx/derive-time_detect`

-## Detection of the new attack type IDOR / BOLA
+## Detection of the new attack types

+Wallarm detects new attack types:

-[Broken Object Level Authorization](https://github.com/OWASP/API-Security/blob/master/2019/en/src/0xa1-broken-object-level-authorization.md) (BOLA), also known as [Insecure Direct Object References](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/05-Authorization_Testing/04-Testing_for_Insecure_Direct_Object_References) (or IDOR), became one of the most common API vulnerabilities.
+* [Broken Object Level Authorization](https://github.com/OWASP/API-Security/blob/master/2019/en/src/0xa1-broken-object-level-authorization.md) (BOLA), also known as [Insecure Direct Object References](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/05-Authorization_Testing/04-Testing_for_Insecure_Direct_Object_References) (or IDOR), became one of the most common API vulnerabilities.
 When an application includes an IDOR / BOLA vulnerability, it has a strong probability of exposing sensitive information or data to attackers.
 All the attackers need to do is exchange the ID of their own resource in the API call with an ID of a resource belonging to another user.
 The absence of proper authorization checks enables attackers to access the specified resource.
 Thus, every API endpoint that receives an ID of an object and performs any type of action on the object can be an attack target.

     To prevent exploitation of this vulnerability, Wallarm node 4.2 and above contain a [new trigger](../../admin-en/configuration-guides/protecting-against-bola.md) which you can use to protect your endpoints from BOLA attacks.
 The trigger monitors the number of requests to a specified endpoint and creates a BOLA attack event when thresholds from the trigger are exceeded.
+* [Mass Assignment](../../attacks-vulns-list.md#mass-assignment) - attempts to bind HTTP request parameters into program code variables or objects.
+* [SSRF](../../attacks-vulns-list.md#serverside-request-forgery-ssrf) when an attacker tries to make requests on behalf of the attacked web server.

 ## Checking JSON Web Token strength